ToneXum/LPAF/Documentation/readme.md

 Here you can find all the documentation.
 It is actively worked on and being updated as changes are being made to LPAF.

 There are three directories here:
-- External (symbol reference for symbols that the user can use, normal usage)
+- External (symbol reference, normal usage)
-- Internal (symbol reference for symbols only used within the framework, advanced usage)
+- Internal (framework internal, if you know what you are doing)
 - Guides (tutorials and such)